-We’ll save you the trouble with this one: ExpressVPN is better than PureVPN in all areas except pricing.
+We’ll save you the trouble figuring out which one is the winner of ExpressVPN vs PureVPN: ExpressVPN is better in all areas except pricing.
 Don’t believe us?
 Here’s the point by point breakdown.

 Security and anonymity

 ExpressVPN is hardened steel.
 You can’t chip it or bend it, or stop it.
 Great encryption, no DNS or IP leaks, a battle-tested zero logs policy – all of this makes this VPN one of the very best tools for those in need of maximum security.
 PureVPN also has good encryption, but that’s where the similarities end.
 PureVPN leaks like a sieve, lies about having a no logging policy and cooperates with law enforcement.

 Everyone and their mother claims to have the fastest VPN on the planet.
 Companies tend to get away with it too because speeds differ from one location to the next.
 The general consensus is that ExpressVPN is among the Top 3 fastest VPNs on the market.
 With 2,000+ servers across 94 countries, that’s not so hard to believe.
 PureVPN allegedly has 750+ servers spread out over 140+ countries.
 We say “allegedly”, because there are reports about some of these servers being virtual rather than physical.
 Regardless of what the reality is, PureVPN seems to be pretty fast.
 Just not as fast as ExpressVPN.

 All ExpressVPN apps are business over pleasure – they’re simplistic and focused on functionality, with not much visual information lying around.
 Basic yet powerful is the moto.
 PureVPN is also simplistic but it looks and feels very unprofessional, crude, and ugly.

 In terms of customer support, both VPNs are responsive and helpful.
 ExpressVPN offers better self-help resources but overall both seem alright.

 Torrenting and P2P